 Besides, all-around l10n and i18n testing will help you make sure the functionality that is not applicable to a particular locale will be automatically hidden.

 To thoroughly test the requirements for product localization, a simulated environment can be designed where the system time is adjusted to X hours to replicate different time zones.
 By logging in as a user from a specific region, we can verify that the current broadcast aligns correctly with the local schedule, ensuring the accurate display of programs and timely information in the application, such as subscription renewals or start times for events.
 Furthermore, for OTT services that only operate in a specific region, a VPN can be employed to emulate inaccessible regions for the application.
-This meticulous testing process ensures that users consistently encounter accurate localization settings, while the viability of these checks can be reaffirmed daily.
+In some cases, geolocation testing is combined with automation frameworks to dynamically verify regional behavior across content catalogs, pricing, and access restrictions.

-Case in point: Real project challenges addressed by Oxagile’s QA engineers
+Case in point: real project challenges addressed by Oxagile’s QA engineers

 Managing the intricacies of the regional content streaming limitations and handling potential traffic overloads were just a couple of test cases delivered by Oxagile’s automation QA engineers.
 Find out about the QA automation approach applied.